 If treatment didn’t lead your loved one to recovery the first, second, or even third time, does that mean it failed?
 Not necessarily.
 If you’re helping someone with addiction, recognize that relapses happen, but they don’t mean failure.

 Like with many types of progress, recovery rarely happens in a straight line.
 Imagine a road trip.
-To get to your destination you make turns, get on and off highways, and sometimes you have to go left before you go can go right.
+To get to your destination, you make turns, get on and off highways, and sometimes you have to go left before you can go right.

 Recovery is similar.
 Between 40% and 60% of people treated for substance use disorders experience at least one relapse.
 That doesn’t mean that recovery is impossible.
-It just means every path to recovery is different.
+It simply means thatt very path to recovery is uniquee

-2. Recovery professionals understand addiction better than ever.
+2. Recovery professionals have a deeper understanding of addiction than ever.

 The Surgeon General says: “Addiction to alcohol or drugs is a chronic but treatable brain disease that requires medical intervention, not moral judgment.”